pangenome/odgi/docs/rst/commands/odgi.rst

 | **odgi layout** [**-i, --idx**\ =\ *FILE*] [**-o, --out**\ =\ *FILE*]
   [*OPTION*]…
-| The odgi layout command computes 2D layouts of the graph using
+| The odgi layout command computes 2D layouts of the graph using path-guided
-  stochastic gradient descent (SGD).
+  stochastic gradient descent (PG-SGD).
 The input graph must be sorted and id-compacted.
-The algorithm itself is described in `Graph Drawing by Stochastic Gradient Descent <https://arxiv.org/abs/1710.04626>`__.
+The basic algorithm itself is described in `Graph Drawing by Stochastic Gradient Descent <https://arxiv.org/abs/1710.04626>`__.
 The force-directed graph drawing algorithm minimizes the graph’s energy function or stress level.
 It applies SGD to move a single pair of